omarmohsen/Javaspace---Deduct/README.md

 # Javaspace---Deduct
-A simple example showing how to send messages using JavaSpaces, it is also a joke.
+A simple example showing how to send messages using JavaSpaces.